Homotopy theory for algebras over polynomial monads: Cartesian monads and their internal algebra classifiers

 \begin{proof}The proof is again similar to the proof of Proposition \ref{ON}.
-The difference is that we construct a regular $n$-planar tree $[\sigma]$ only for surjective maps of regular $n$-ordinals. \end{proof}
+The difference is that we construct a regular $n$-planar tree $[\sigma]$ only for surjective maps of regular $n$-ordinals.\end{proof}

 \begin{defin}An $n$-planar tree is called non-degenerate if its underlying tree is non-degenerate in the sense of Definition \ref{nd}.
-A vertex $v$ of an $n$-planar tree $\tau$ is called non-degenerate if $cor_v(\tau)$ is non-degenerate in the underlying tree.\end{defin}
+A vertex $v$ of an $n$-planar tree $\tau$ is called non-degenerate if the corolla $cor_v(\tau)$ is non-degenerate in the tree underlying $\tau$.\end{defin}